 “I’m a little disappointed that at a year out this is the first time we get to see a draft,” said council member Lisa Adams.

 Plans for a year-round indoor public market have been in the works since as early as 1998.
-In 2007, the Downtown Alliance collaborated with the RDA a feasibility to fund a study by Market Ventures that found that a year-round market could be supported downtown.
-In 2011, the city began a site selection process before formally selecting parcel five, on the northwest corner of the 500 West and 300 South intersection in the Station Center project area, west of the Rio Grande Depot in 2016.
+In 2007, the Downtown Alliance collaborated with the RDA to conduct a feasibility to explore funding a market.
+That study, conducted by Market Ventures, found that a year-round market could be supported downtown.
+In 2011, the city began a site selection process before formally selecting parcel five at the northwest corner of the 500 West and 300 South intersection in the Station Center project area, in 2016.

 The initial 2007 feasibility study found that downtown could support a market, the study was vague in how that support would look.
 According to staff from Market Ventures, the 2007 study found that a market could break even if favorably located.
 Additionally, downtown has grown significantly since the 2007 study, in both residents and workers, leading city and downtown officials to request the updated study.
 The 2017 draft study expanded on the 2007 study’s scope by exploring potential funding sources, construction costs, parking needs, building uses and building design.